abdussamadse/event-management-system/README.md

 My Events → View, edit, or delete events you created.

 RSVP → Click RSVP on any event to attend.
 Click again to cancel.

-My RSVPs → View all events you RSVP’d to at /my-rsvps.

 📦 Deployment